statechannels/statechannels/packages/nitro-protocol/readme.md

 ```
 INFURA_TOKEN=[your token here] MAINNET_DEPLOYER_PK=[private key used for mainnet deploy] yarn contract:deploy-mainnet --gasprice [your-chosen-gasPrice-here]
 ```
+### To a local blockchain (for testing)

+Contract deployment is handled automatically by our test setup scripts.
+Note that a **different** set of contracts is deployed when testing.
+Those contracts expose some helper functions that should not exist on production contracts.
 ## Verifying on etherscan
  This is a somewhat manual process, but easier than using the etherscan GUI.